12 unique examples of employee recognition in action

 Each person on our team believes in and cares about why we do what we’re doing – and, just as importantly, how we go about doing it.
 We’re making it easier for camps to make a positive impact, and we do it in a way that’s aligned with a set of core values rooted in the camp experience: Put Team First, Find a Better Way, Be Admirable, Own It, Give Joy, and Wonder.
 All of the company’s people-related processes – how we hire, promote, reward, and recognize team members – are based on these values, creating a culture where “performance” is synonymous with living our values.

 11. Present a "Love Leaf"

 Because these values are so central to our culture, we reinforce their meaning by encouraging a culture of recognition.
-During our monthly Last Thursday meeting (our version of an All Hands meeting) each team member has the opportunity to recognize another team member for embodying CampMinder’s core values by presenting a “Love Leaf.”
-Love Leafs are then added to a customized tree decal to create a visual repository of team members’ commitment to CampMinder’s core values.
+During our monthly Last Thursday meeting (our version of an All Hands meeting), each team member can recognize another team member for embodying CampMinder’s core values by presenting a “Love Leaf.”
+Love Leaves are then added to a customized tree decal to create a visual repository of team members’ commitment to CampMinder’s core values.

-At the end of a calendar year, Love Leafs are collected and entered into a drawing, with the winner eligible for a prize, customized to that particular person's interests and goals.
+At the end of a calendar year, Love Leaves are collected and entered into a drawing.
+The winner is eligible for a prize customized to that particular person's interests and goals.
 We sent last year's winner on a bucket list trip to Peru!
 On top of the Love Leaf program, we encourage employees to recognize each other spontaneously and organically, either face-to-face or via Slack.